vfm2/is601-miniproject/dockerPage.md

 #### How does Docker improve productivity?

-Docker allows developers to focus on creating code, without worrying about if the configurations will be set in the environment the code is being deployed.
+Docker allows developers to focus on creating code, without worrying about if the configurations will be set to the environment being deployed.